-The School District of Lancaster recognizes that attendance is an important factor in educational success.
+The School District of Lancaster recognizes that attendance is important to educational success.
 Attendance is required of all students enrolled during the days and hours that school is in session.
-School attendance matters.
+All students are expected to maintain 95% attendance.
+Regular school attendance matters.